 Biological Control for Greenhouse Growers

-Note: The registration period for the winter 2019 course has passed.
-To be informed by e-mail when the next enrollment period is open, please click to fill out this form.
-Those interested in the summer 2019 courses can enroll starting May 1, 2019.
+Note: The registration period for the summer 2019 course has passed.
+To be informed by e-mail when the next enrollment period is open, please fill out this form.

 This 4-hour class consists of pre-recorded lectures and video demonstrations and is intended for greenhouse and ornamental plant growers and others interested in learning about the fundamental concepts of insect biological control methods.
 It provides introductory content to those growers new to biological control and also introduces more advanced methods, including banker plants.